AllStarLink/ASL3-Manual/docs/install/debian/deb-appliance.md

 If you want to turn your configuration you described into the full appliance, you can try installing `asl3-pi-appliance` which will “take over” your system.

 This hasn't been rigorously tested against a non-Pi installation, but it should *mostly* work (if not completely work) - but YMMV.
-A non-PI “image” is in the works, but it’s not ready yet.

 If you don’t want to take the risk of that, but still want all the web experience, you can install: